 The good news is you can use an air fryer in your campervan – so long as it has the appropriate wattage.

 Power, of course, is the issue that gets many of us scratching our heads and your camping lifestyle will again have an impact here.
-Are you likely to be on electric hookup most of the time or will you be using it in conjunction with a separate power source such as an inverter or a portable power station?
-Either way, it’s important to check what the campsite or inverter can supply and that your appliance power requirements are within that capacity.
+Are you likely to be on electric hookup most of the time or will you be using it in conjunction with a separate power source such as a portable power station?
+Either way, it’s important to check what the campsite or portable power station can supply and that your appliance power requirements are within that capacity.

 How to choose an air fryer for a motorhome